martwypoeta/dots/README.md

 # martwypoeta/dots

-my dotfiles for arch with hyprland. everything here was mostly made by me, which means it can and will be dogwater.
+My dotfiles for Arch with Hyprland.
+Everything here was mostly made by me, which means it can (and probably will) be dogwater.

-## screenshots
+## Screenshots

 ![](screenshots/preview.png)

-## installation
+## Installation

-if you really want to use it, just copy over stuff from this repo to your home folder except for:
+If you really want to use it, just copy everything from this repo to your home folder **except**:

 - `README.md`
 - `screenshots/`

-and install all required packages (i'm sure you can deduce everything from `.config`)
+And install all required packages (I'm sure you can deduce everything from `.config`).